Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

         sudo -iu tracebase
         cd /var/www/

-2. As tracebase user, download, decompress, and replace the tracebase directory, copying in the `.env` file.
-(This assumes you have not modified the TraceBase codebase and that the archive is not under `/var/www/tracebase`.)
+2. As the tracebase user; download, decompress, and replace the tracebase directory, copying in the `.env` file.
+(This assumes that the TraceBase codebase has not been modified and that the archive is not under `/var/www/tracebase`.)

         mv tracebase tracebase-old
         tar -zxvf tracebase-vX.X.X.tar.gz